tmollitor/hello-world/README.md

 # hello-world
-This is my hello-world project
+This is my new hello-world repository.

 After using Bitbucket, this is my first test of committing within Github.